Integrating Boxes and Masks: A Multi-Object Framework for Unified Visual Tracking and Segmentation: Experiment

 \paragraph{Model Setting.} The backbone encoder of MITS is ResNet-50 \cite{he2016deep}.
 For transformers in UIDM, propagation module and pinpoint box head, we all set 3 layers.
 The propagation module can be flexible in our framework, and we use the carefully designed gated propagation module proposed in DeAOT \cite{yang2022decoupling} by default.
 For VOT, we use the box branch for box evaluation by default, and the masks can also be evaluated by taking their bounding boxes.

 \paragraph{Training.} We use the same training data as RTS \cite{paul2022robust} for fair comparison, including the training sets of LaSOT \cite{fan2019lasot}, GOT-10k \cite{huang2019got}, Youtube-VOS \cite{xu2018youtube} and DAVIS \cite{pont20172017}.
-For VOT datasets, masks are estimated from boxes by STA \cite{zhao2021generating} as in RTS \cite{paul2022robust}.
+For VOT datasets, masks are estimated from boxes by STA \cite{zhao2021generating} that is trained on YouTube-VOS and DAVIS according to RTS.
 The backbone encoder, propagation module and mask decoder are pre-trained on static images \cite{everingham2010pascal,lin2014microsoft,cheng2014global,shi2015hierarchical,hariharan2011semantic}, following prior VOS methods \cite{yang2021associating,yang2022decoupling}, while UIDM and the box predictor are trained from scratch.
 During training, we use 4 Nvidia RTX3090 GPUs, and the batch size is 16.
 The model is trained 100,000 steps with an initial learning rate of $2 \times 10^{-4}$.
 The learning rate gradually decays to $1 \times 10^{-5}$ in a polynomial manner \cite{yang2020collaborative}.
 We use only one model to evaluate on all benchmarks, except GOT-10k test set, where only the training set of GOT-10k is used for its one-shot evaluation.